rylan-marianchuk/antymology/README.md

 ## Introduction
 I have implemented an Evolutionary Algorithm as required to solve a colony optimization problem.
 The outcome being maximized is nest blocks produced by the queen during its lifetime.
 The constraints are the described behaviour of the agents outlined in the assignment description.

-The unit of evolution here is the object **Colony**, which consists of 20 **Ants** and one **QueenAnt**.
+The unit of evolution here is the object **Colony**, which consists of 20 **Ant**'s and one **QueenAnt**.
 Below is a freshly spawned colony:

 ![Ants](Images/colony.PNG)

 Each **Ant** and **QueenAnt** holds its own *NervousSystem*, a structure which senses its surroundings and produces an output on each time step.
 This

 The input for the all ants *NervousSystem* is a 9 by 9 square around its local position, where it sits in the centre.
-Each node takes on the global pheromone deposit.
-A location (square) will have high pheromone concetrations if an ant has been recently there.
+Each node takes on an intensity value for that world location.
+Note that consumption and nest block production was not hardcoded into the ants.
+Below is a depiction of a regular **Ant** *NervousSystem*.
+The difference in the **QueenAnt** *NervousSystem* is the null output is replaced with produce nest block, as its the only ant permitted to create it.

 ![Ants](Images/ant_terrain.jpg)